Leadership and Service

 WiLD (Women in Leadership Development)

-The Women in Leadership Development (WiLD) program is a cohort-based, year-long program for upper class undergraduate women at USC Upstate.
-Based on the Social Change Model of Leadership Development, WilD emphasizes the value of all types of leadership and encourages service, action and the development of personal skills, while creating a supportive community within the cohort of participants that empowers women to find their “leadership voice.”
-It is the goal of this program for graduates to serve as mentors to future participants, in addition to pursue formal or informal leadership roles at USC Upstate or in their local community.
+The Women in Leadership Development (WiLD) program is a cohort-based, year-long program for upper-class, undergraduate women at USC Upstate.
+WiLD encourages service, action, and development of personal skills, while creating a supportive community that empowers women to find their leadership voices.
+It is the goal of this program for graduates to serve as mentors to future participants and to pursue leadership roles at USC Upstate or in their community.

 - Applicants do NOT have to currently serve in a formal leadership role on campus

 - Completion of at least 30 credit hours (Sophomore status or higher)

 - 2.5 Minimum Cumulative GPA